-Applying for Your DEA Registration
+Applying for your DEA registration

-Renewing Your DEA Registration
+Renewing your DEA registration

 DEA registration is valid for three years.
 Approximately 60 days prior to the expiration of your DEA registration, a renewal letter will be sent to you at the address indicated on your current registration.
 Remember these tips to help your renewal go smoothly:

-Whenever you move, you must submit a change of address to the DEA.
-This can be done by calling the DEA at 800.882.9539 and following the steps outlined in the menu for address changes.
+You will need your DEA number, last name, Social Security number and the current zip code and expiration date listed on the DEA you are updating.
 The post office cannot forward your DEA renewal letter.
 If you applied for an individual DEA registration while you were an intern or resident, the renewal letter will be sent to the address you used on the registration application.
 Don’t forget to inform the DEA of any move after completing your training program.

-The current fee is $731.
+Make sure that you submit the exact amount required for the application fee.
 If you fail to send the right amount, the DEA will return your renewal packet unprocessed.